Modern architecture of Kaunas: Historical background of the style

-In 1918 Lithuania declared independence, and in 1919 the capital of the young Republic of Lithuania was moved to Kaunas.
+In 1918, Lithuania declared independence, and in 1919 the capital of the young Republic of Lithuania was moved to Kaunas.
 Vilnius at that time was occupied by Polish forces and remained part of Poland until 1939.
 Kaunas, which had previously been a heavily Russified and militarized fortress city of the Russian Empire, became the temporary capital of Lithuania.
 This marked the beginning of rapid urban development.
 Government institutions and the intelligentsia relocated to the city, and Kaunas began to grow into the new political, economic, educational, and cultural center of the state.
 As the capital of independent Lithuania, Kaunas also became a symbol of Lithuanian freedom and identity.
 The country's leading intellectuals worked there, laying the foundations for Lithuanian national consciousness and thought.

 The city expanded quickly as people moved in both from the Vilnius region, annexed by Poland, and from other parts of Lithuania.
-Before becoming the temporary capital, Kaunas consisted only of the Old Town (Senamiestis), the New Town (Naujamiestis), Karmelitai (the area between Laisvės Avenue and the Kaunas railway station), and part of Žaliakalnis (specifically Ąžuolų Hill, closest to the Old Town).
+Before becoming the temporary capital, Kaunas consisted only of the Old Town (Senamiestis), the New Town (Naujamiestis), Karmelitai (the area between Laisvės Avenue and the Kaunas Kaunas railway station), and part of Žaliakalnis (specifically Ąžuolų Hill, closest to the Old Town).
 In 1919 the rest of Žaliakalnis, Aleksotas, and Vilijampolė were incorporated into the city, and in 1932 the Šančiai district was also annexed.
 Two bridges were built to connect the old city with its new districts.
 The most important areas for modernist construction were the streets of Naujamiestis (Putvinskio, Maironio, Donelaičio, Kęstučio, Mickevičiaus), Vytauto Avenue in Karmelitai, and Žaliakalnis (the so-called Radio district and the area around the Church of the Resurrection).

 Kaunas became a multicultural city.
-Its population consisted of 59% Lithuanians, 31% Jews, 3% Germans, as well as Russians, Poles, and others.
+In 1923, its population consisted of 59% Lithuanians, 31% Jews, 3% Germans, as well as Russians, Poles, and others.
 The district of Karmelitai reflected this urban diversity especially clearly.
 It was divided into sections designated for different communities: a Russian section in the south (with Orthodox churches and schools), a Catholic section (today Ramybė Park), a Muslim section (where the Kaunas mosque was built), and a Protestant Reformed section in the north (mainly inhabited by Germans).
 The Carmelite cemetery was likewise divided into national sections.
 Most of Kaunas's Jewish population lived in Vilijampolė, where the ruins of the Great Vilijampolė Synagogue still stood during the interwar years.

 In less than two decades Kaunas transformed from a small provincial town into a modern capital of a European state.
 Architecture played a key role not only in building the city's infrastructure but also in shaping its identity and distinctiveness.
 The temporary capital became Lithuania's calling card, a way to present the success and achievements of the nation.
 According to architectural historian Marija Drėmaitė, this architecture is characterized by optimism, confidence, and a belief in a bright national future.